ClementNerma/Rave/docs/master.md

 The `%compare` overload returns one of the `Comparison` enumeration's values: either `Greater` to indicate the current instance is greater than the one it compares too, either `Smaller` to indicate its smaller, or finally `Equal` to indicate they are both equal.

-Implementing `%compare` automatically implements `%equal`.
-To avoid duplicate and useless code, they cannot be put together in the same class.
-Also, all classes implementing this overload implement are `ComparableTo<T>` types, where `T` is the type of the argument specified in the overload.
+Implemeting both `%compare` and `%equal` make the class get the `ComparableTo<T>` type, where `T` is the type of the argument specified in the overload.
 A type comparable to itself will be `Comparable`.

 ### Friends